Retirement Topics - Termination of Plan

 Distribution of assets by a terminating plan

 Generally, an employer is required to distribute assets from a terminated plan as soon as it is administratively feasible, usually within one year after plan termination.
-Affected participants might be able to roll over the distributed benefits to another qualified plan or an IRA.
+Affected participants can generally roll over the distributed money to another qualified plan or IRA.

-For terminated defined contribution plans (for example, 401(k), profit-sharing or money purchase plans), participants generally receive the full amount of their vested benefits upon plan termination.
+For terminated defined contribution plans (for example, 401(k), 403(b) or profit-sharing), participants generally receive the full amount of their vested account balance upon plan termination.